 Off camera, Lynette names by name the GBC instructors and counselors such as Mark Ports, Karen Martin, Marilee Harper Harrison, Betty Richardson, Jack Smith, and Pat Collins who especially inspired and directed the course of her academic and professional life.
 Were it not for the support of these and other GBC people, Lynette explains, she never would have made it through to Graduation Day in 1995, an event proudly witnessed by her terminally ill mother who died only a short time after.

-In this video clip, Lynette shares her passion for the students, faculty, staff, and administration of her beloved alma mater and current place of work: Great Basin College.
+Lynette shares her passion for the students, faculty, staff, and administration of her beloved alma mater and current place of work: Great Basin College.